About Lodge Lake

-There is one car park for the site.
+There is a free car park for the site.
 This is located on Bradwell Road, just off H4 Dansteed Way.

 There are no public toilets at this site.